We care passionately about every customer we help

 Some need to organise only minor adaptations to the accommodation they were living in at the time of the injury or illness.
-Some will need moderate alterations and adaptation (lifts, conversion of downstairs loos to wet rooms, door widening, access ramps, change of flooring).
+Some will need moderate alterations and adaptation (lifts, conversion of downstairs toilets to wet rooms, door widening, access ramps, change of flooring).
 For others major alterations are necessary.

 Sometimes a new property that can be adapted is needed or it might be that land is needed on which to build a new property specifically designed to meet needs identified.
-You should not have to pay VAT for some building work and you may also be entitled to a Council Tax reduction.
-Mandatory disabled facilities grants for housing repair, adaptation and improvements are sometimes available from local authorities.
+You should not have to pay VAT for some building work, and you may also be entitled to a Council Tax reduction.
+Mandatory disabled facilities grants for housing repair, adaptation and improvements are sometimes available from local authorities

 A grant, which may involve making a financial contribution and will almost certainly take time to process (local authorities have six months to make a decision on the grant from the date of the application) can make some difference in making accommodation more suitable than it was.
 Sometimes home improvement agencies are also able to help.